 What does it mean when a company is liquidated and what happens to it afterwards?

-If a company is liquidated then its assets, for instance, property and stock, are "liquidated" or turned into cash for the creditors of the company.
-This can be done in three ways;
+If a company goes into liquidation then its assets, for instance, property and stock, are "liquidated" or turned into cash for the creditors of the company.
+There are three types of liquidation

 - Creditors Voluntary Liquidation